River Ely

 to the west and Llantrisant, to the east.
 Flowing through Talbot Green, the Ely is joined by the Afon Clun at Pontyclun.
 Although numerous smaller streams join the river, the Clun is its only large tributary.

 The Ely turns to the southeast on reaching the Vale of Glamorgan alongside the South Wales Main Line immediately south of Miskin and after being traversed by the M4 motorway, it flows through farmland.
 It passes the St Fagans National History Museum and continues towards Cardiff and Ely (Trelái) before flowing under the Vale of Glamorgan Line and into Cardiff Bay at Penarth Marina.

 The Ely Subway is a closed pedestrian tunnel under the mouth of the Ely.
 The tunnel opened in 1900 replacing a chain ferry, and was used by workers at Cardiff Docks and Penarth Dock.
 It was closed in 1965.

 Quality

 The Ely has had a long history of moderate to severe pollution from which it is now recovering.
 Prior to the 1980s it had received large volumes of poorly treated or untreated sewage from the urban areas in the valleys.
 Even after the construction of sewage treatment works at Miskin and Rhiwsaeson, the quality of the effluent continued to cause pollution until the late 1980s.

 These problems were exacerbated by the highly polluting discharge from Coedely coke ovens.
 At the mouth of the river, the effluent a large paper mill rendered large parts of the estuary anoxic for most of the tidal cycle preventing the passage of migratory fish.
-The recovery of the river since that time owes much to the regulatory effort of the NRA, and more lately the Environment Agency Wales, and to the massive capital investment made by Dŵr Cymru / Welsh Water.
+The recovery of the river since that time owes much to the regulatory effort of the National Rivers Authority, and more lately the Environment Agency Wales, and to the massive capital investment made by Dŵr Cymru / Welsh Water.